300AB/Game-Notes/README.md

 ### 🔻 Blood Chain General Public License v1

 > © 2025 — 300AB // Jamie
 > [Read full license](https://300ab.github.io/downloads/BloodChain.v1.txt) or see [`LICENSE`](./LICENSE)

 You may use, modify, and redistribute the original works under the terms of the **BCGPL v1**.

-If you are **legally unable to comply with the BCGPL** due to jurisdictional conflict, institutional policy, or software compatibility: you may instead use the terms of the **GNU General Public License v3.0**.
+If you are **legally unable to comply with the BCGPL** due to:
+jurisdictional conflict, institutional policy, or software compatibility:
+you may instead use the terms of the **GNU General Public License v3.0**.

 > This failback is provided **for accessibility and compliance**, not as a co-equal alternative.